Formation and Evolution of Compact Object Binaries in AGN Disks: Discussion

 \subsection{Spin of merging binaries}

 The binary in Figure~\ref{fig:tot_cont} merges outside of the AGN disk ($h_{{z},k}>h_{\mathrm{AGN},l}$).
 In the fiducial model, $81\%$, $80\%$, $97\%$ and $19\%$ of all mergers, mergers among gas-capture binaries, pre-existing binaries, and dynamically formed binaries, respectively, occur outside of the AGN disk (evaluated at 30 Myr).
+At $t = 1,$ 10, and 100 Myr, the fractions of mergers outside of the AGN disk are 0.84, 0.81, and 0.78, respectively, and less massive BHs tend to merge outside of the AGN disk (orange regions in Fig.~\ref{fig:histgram}).
 The direction of the internal orbital angular momentum of binaries orbiting outside of the AGN disk may be misaligned in a random direction following hard binary-single interactions for kicked binaries.
 Similarly vector resonant relaxation and flyby encounters may reorient the orbital plane pre-existing binaries.
 In these cases, the correlation between the direction of BH spins and the angular momentum of binaries vanishes, which can produce mergers with low values of the effective spin parameter.
 GW observations may statistically distinguish a population of higher generation mergers based on the measurement of the effective spin \citep{GerosaBerti2017,Fishbach2017}.
 Note that $91\%$ of mergers among dynamically formed binaries merged in the AGN disk are mergers of $\gtrsim 10^3\,\Msun$ BHs, which are not observed by LIGO.

 Furthermore, $19\%$ of mergers occur within the AGN disk in the fiducial model.
 In these mergers, the binary's orbital angular momentum is expected to be aligned or antialigned with the angular momentum direction of the AGN disk \citep{McKernan17,Secunda19,Yang19b,McKernan19}.
 Also previous studies suggest that a few to ten percent mass increase by gas accretion might be sufficient to align the spin directions of BHs in a binary with the angular momentum direction of a circumbinary disk \citep[e.g.][]{Scheuer96,Natarajan98,Ogilvie99,Hughes03,King05,Volonteri07,Bogdanovic07,Lodato13}, and the angular momentum direction of a circumbinary disk is suggested to be the same as for the AGN disk \citep[e.g.][]{Lubow99}.
-GW sources with a moderate to high effective spin such as GW151216, GW170403 and GW170817A \citep{Zackay19,Venumadhav19,Zackay19b} may represent mergers with multiple generation mergers in AGN disks \citep[see also][]{McKernan17,Gayathri19}.
+GW sources with a moderate to high effective spin such as GW151216, GW170403 and GW170817A \citep{Zackay19,Venumadhav19,Zackay19b,LIGO20_GW190412} may represent mergers with multiple generation mergers in AGN disks \citep[see also][]{McKernan17,Gayathri19,Tagawa20}.